OpenMDAO/OpenMDAO/openmdao/docs/theory_manual/total_derivs/vectorized.rst

     #.
 The number of output variables in a model
     #.
 The size of the output variable you want to vectorize the total derivative solve for

+Ultimately you have to weigh the memory cost and compute savings to determine if this feature is good for your specific use case.

 ----------------------------------------------------------------
 Usage With Components That Use Assembled Jacobians